Last updated on 2026-03-05

 Graduates of the Communicative Disorders Assistant program have a variety of career opportunities available to them in Canada.
 Potential job roles include:

-• Educational Assistant: Support students with communication challenges in educational settings, helping them to engage and succeed in their learning.
+- Educational Assistant: Support students with communication disorders in educational settings, facilitating their learning and participation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.